panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 };
 ```

-Let's write a function that gets the director name.
+Let's write a function that gets the director's name.
 Remember that the `director` property might be missing:

 ```javascript{2}
 function getDirector(movie) {